 Sedation dentistry is not for everyone, but for those who have been avoiding getting their teeth fixed due to fear of the dentist, sedation dentistry is the solution they've been looking for.

-If you would like to learn more about how Sleep Dentist, Dr. Alhadef uses sedation dentistry in his practice, please contact Dallas sedation dentist Dr. Gary E. Alhadef today to schedule your free sleep dentistry consultation.
-Dr. Alhadef has been providing comprehensive dental care in Dallas, Fort Worth, Arlington, Plano, Irving, Grapevine, Texas and surrounding areas for over 20 years now.
+If you would like to learn more about how sleep dentist, Dr. Alhadef, uses sedation dentistry in his practice, please contact Dr. Alhadef’s studio today to schedule your free sleep dentistry consultation.
+Dr. Alhadef has been providing comprehensive dental care in the Dallas/Fort Worth Metroplex and surrounding areas for over 25 years.